 I used to get to Sunday night and cry about going to work the next day, ironing shirts, it was just horrible.

 Anyway, that year ended, it was great to have the money mind you so I wanted to go back and finish my accounting degree, get my last 3 years into a 4-year degree.
 I kept working part-time at the accounting place so the money and then I luckily got a job at Deloitte.
 I thought well maybe I just had a bad experience with my first accounting job.
 Maybe I’ll go work somewhere else and got a job at Deloitte and really loved it.
 Spent 3 years at Deloitte, loved the social feel about the place, loved the comradery.
-The work got a bit boring in the end but at that time I studied to be a chartered accountant and burned out.
+The work got a bit boring in the end, but at that time I studied to be a chartered accountant and burned out.
 I was working 10 to 12 hours a day, coming home and doing 3 to 4 hours of study and that was 6 days a week and Sunday I’d just sleep all day and after 14, 15 months of that which was the study to become a chartered accountant I was just really emotionally spent.
 So I had a bit of a career hiatus.
-I quit my job at Deloitte to try and go back and study physiotherapy at Uni.
+I quit my job at Deloitte to try to go back and study physiotherapy at Uni.
 Physiotherapy was always my passion.

 Despite his passion for physiotherapy, McKnight was forced to pursue accounting, despite the stress and health issues that it gave him.

-I love massage, I love helping people.
+I love massages; I love helping people.
 I kind of feel like I fell into accounting because I couldn’t do H.S.E. or V.C.E.
 English, not English Math’s because of the high school.
 They didn’t want me to mess up their pass rate.
 So anyway as a young adult I tried to get back into physio, I didn’t get in, got close.
 I ended my career kind of at Deloitte.
-I was ready to move on anyway.
+I was ready to move on, anyway.
 Spent a while working for I.C.I. which is now Orica and then moved on.
 I had met my wife in Ayers Rock and then went up to Mackay in north Queensland where she lived to woe her, got sacked out of that job in North Mackay, big fish in a small pond.
 I remember I was in another accounting job and I just couldn’t bring myself to wear a short-sleeve shirt and a tie.
 I just felt that was wrong.
-The pedigree of working at Deloitte where you come in a suit and you’re well-groomed and then turning up Mackay where they had kind of ties with that elastic behind it, no one knew how to tie a tie.
-It was a cultural shock and I think we didn’t integrate well.
-So in hindsight they did the right thing by letting me go but my wife and I moved back to Melbourne and I got a job working in an accounting firm.
+The pedigree of working at Deloitte where you come in a suit and you’re well-groomed and then turning up Mackay where they had kind of ties with that elastic behind it.
+No one knew how to tie a tie.
+It was a cultural shock, and I think we didn’t integrate well.
+So in hindsight they did the right thing by letting me go, but my wife and I moved back to Melbourne and I got a job working in an accounting firm.

 Although from here McKnight eventually began his own business in accounting; it did not alleviate the stress the profession gave him.